ankit-khare-2015/user-activity-real-time-ingestion/README.md

 > ![Dashboard](docs/dashboard.png)

-> Once set up with `docker-compose up --build`, everything is ready to use — including dashboards with some little modifcation and live data.
+> Once set up with `docker-compose up --build`, everything is ready to use — including dashboards with some little modification.

 ---